tubiz/simplepay-woocommerce-payment-gateway/readme.txt

 == Upgrade Notice ==

-= 2.0.1 =
+= 2.0.2 =
-*	Update to this version immediately to fix an issue with the payment token verification url
+* 	This fix an issue with the payment method icon not showing

 == Screenshots ==